-Founded in September 2003, APET SPCA is a duly certified 501© (3) non-profit Texas corporation that has relied on private funding for operating its animal care and rescue mission.
+Founded in September 2003, APET SPCA is a duly certified 501© (3) non-profit Texas corporation that has relied on private funding for operating its animal care center.
 APET SPCA is located in Mineola, Texas, which is in the southern part of Wood County.

 Wood County has one of the highest rates of abandoned dogs and cats in Texas.
 Currently, there is a need to shelter these animals until they can be rehabilitated and placed into loving homes through adoption, or be transferred to a partner rescue shelter.